 The Guard Corps has also directly mobilized supporters for Raisi’s campaign rallies.
 A reporter who attended Raisi’s Tehran campaign rally this week said the vast majority of attendees were members of the Basij – an all-volunteer, paramilitary organization that falls under the corps’ command.
 Eyewitnesses outside the campaign rally videotaped men on motorcycles and more than a dozen buses – hallmarks of the Guard’s mobilization.

 The Revolutionary Guards might try to tip the results in Raisi’s favor.
 Polls by their media seem to predict a Raisi victory.
-The Guard Corps has attempted to station forces at Tehran’s ballot stations on election day, drawing a protest of a senior official from the interior ministry, which counts the votes and is under the control of Rouhani.
+The Guard Corps has attempted to station forces at Tehran’s ballot stations on election day, drawing the protest of a senior official from the interior ministry, which counts the votes and is under the control of Rouhani.
 Iranian parliamentarian Mahmoud Sadeghi this week warned about the spread of undercover security agents in Tehran, some of whom vowed to crush the “green sedition,” referring to the 2009 Green Movement.
 The Guard may want to rig the results by a few points to avoid the mistake of declaring Mahmoud Ahmadinejad the winner by a large margin, which instantly led to widespread suspicions of fraud and massive demonstrations.

 Rouhani’s supporters may well accuse the corps and the supreme leader of fraud if Raisi wins.
 Rouhani has been leading the polls and the public expects high turnout of the reformist base, which could only benefit Rouhani.
 The president has loudly and repeatedly warned against the Guards’ meddling in this election.